How do you find your Golden Cannabis Ratio? And, what does the math on cannabis labels mean?

 The 1:1 ratio is, as that number implies, a balanced product.
 The CBD counteracts the THC with enough force to keep the experience nice and mellow.
 This also allows users to experience the medicinal benefits of both cannabinoids.

 Many researchers believe that CBD and THC work best in tandem thanks to processes that we don’t quite understand yet.
 The pharmaceutical medication Sativex is based on this 1:1 cannabis ratio, and it has been shown to give effective pain relief for patients suffering from rheumatoid arthritis and act as an effective replacement for opioids.
 When selecting a product with a 1:1 ratio, it’s also important to look at the levels of THC and CBD.
 In many cases, a higher amount doesn’t lead to greater benefits, so start low.

 Strains with a higher second number have a greater concentration of THC, which means they have a greater psychoactive effect.
 For recreational users, this means a “high” feeling and cerebral effects.

-THC-heavy products without CBD, cannabis ratios such as 0:1, are used primarily for their appetite-inducing and pain killing properties.
+Appetite-inducing and pain killing properties are the primarily uses for High THC products.
+These are products without CBD (cannabis ratios such as 0:1).
 These strains are high in psychoactive effects, and are sometimes used by recreational users who value a good high.
 The side effects can include anxiety and paranoia in certain users.

 Most THC-heavy products include at least a bit of CBD in order to curb psychoactive effects.
-Products with ratios such as 1:3 can provide pain relief and stress relief while also tapping into the anti-inflammatory powers of CBD.
+Products with ratios such as 1:3 can provide pain relief and stress relief.
+These also tap into the anti-inflammatory powers of CBD.
 This strain ratio is also a good option for people who want to move past a 1:1 cannabis ratio into more serious pain relief.